Triggers¶

 Trigger

 Triggers are the entry points of every workflow.
-They receive events from external sources -- a chat message, a Telegram update, a scheduled interval, or an error condition -- and initiate workflow execution.
+They receive events from external sources -- a chat message, a scheduled interval, a webhook payload, or an error condition -- and initiate workflow execution.

 Triggers Are Nodes¶